 - $64-million Regional Cancer Center (slated for completion in the fall of 2021)

 - Holiday Inn Express (recently opened)

 - Fairfield Inn & Suites by Marriott (slated for completion in 2021)

 [email protected] or (303) 667-8860.Breanna Smith, MAI, a Director with HVS Portland, gained revenue and sales management experience while working for Marriott International.
 In these roles, she made corporate sales for full-service Marriott-branded hotels across Texas, conducted strategic analyses and daily management of hotel transient guest performance data, and created strategies to maximize hotel revenue.
 Breanna earned a BSBA in Hospitality Management from the Daniels College of Business at the University of Denver.
 For more information, contact Breanna at

 About Lauren Reynolds

-[email protected] or (517) 920-3506.Lauren Reynolds, a Senior Project Manager with the HVS Portland office, graduated from The School of Hospitality Business at Michigan State University in December 2018.
+[email protected] or (517) 920-3506.Lauren Reynolds, a Vice President with the HVS Portland office, graduated from The School of Hospitality Business at Michigan State University in December 2018.
 She holds a Bachelor of Arts in Hospitality Business and a minor in Real Estate Investment Management.
 Her prior hospitality experience includes internships at HVS and the Hyatt at Olive 8 in Seattle, Washington.
 For more information, contact Lauren at